-This reserve funds the costs of the lease for the Service's headquarters at the Five Rivers Health & Wellbeing Centre in Salisbury.
-The lease commenced in February 2016 and lasts for ten years, with an annual rental cost of £85k.
-Each year's rent is matched by a transfer from the reserve.
+This reserve funds costs of a lease for the Service's headquarters at the Five Rivers Health & Wellbeing Centre in Salisbury.
+The lease lasts for ten years and commenced in February 2016.
+The annual rental cost of £85k is matched by a transfer from the reserve.